fachwerk-dev/create-fachwerk/slides/slides.md

 ## Slide metadata and menus

 Slides can also have metadata or _frontmatter_.
-It is stored in YAML format.
+It is stored in [YAML format](https://dev.to/paulasantamaria/introduction-to-yaml-125f).

 When adding `title:` metadata to pages, these pages show up in the menu.
-Click <span v-on:click="menu = true" class="cursor-pointer">≡</span> to toggle it.
+Click `≡` to toggle it.

 ```md
 ---